Strategizing at Speed: A Learned Model Predictive Game for Multi-Agent Drone Racing: Model Predictive Techniques for Autonomous Racing

 \subsection{General Problem Formulation: Model Predictive Game}

-Due to the non-cooperative nature of the task, each agent's optimal strategy is contingent upon their opponent's actions.
-We therefore cast the racing problem as an open-loop Nash Equilibrium Problem (NEP), i.e., a coupled Optimal Control Problem (OCP) in which each agent's strategy is the best response to the other's ~\cite{facchinei2010generalized}.
+Due to the non-cooperative nature of the task, each agent's optimal strategy depends on their opponent's actions.
+We therefore cast the racing problem as a Nash Equilibrium Problem, i.e., a coupled optimization problem in which each agent's strategy is the best response to the other's ~\cite{facchinei2010generalized}.

 In this setting, the planner solves for an equilibrium profile of trajectories $((\boldsymbol{x}^{i*}, \boldsymbol{u}^{i*}), (\boldsymbol{x}^{\neg i*}, \boldsymbol{u}^{\neg i*}))$.
 At such an equilibrium, no players can reduce their cost by unilaterally deviating, i.e. $\forall i \in \{1,2\}$: